Pamela Colman Smith: Biography

-Smith was born at 28 Belgrave Road in Pimlico, part of central London.
+Smith was born at 28 Belgrave Road in Pimlico, then in the county of Middlesex but now in the City of Westminster within central London.
 She was the only child of a merchant from Brooklyn, New York (before it was part of New York City), Charles Edward Smith (son of Brooklyn mayor Cyrus Porter Smith), and his wife Corinne Colman (sister of the painter Samuel Colman).
 The family was based in Manchester for the first decade of Smith's life.
 In 1889, they moved to Jamaica when Charles Smith took a job with the West India Improvement Company, a financial syndicate involved in extending the Jamaican railroad system.
 The Smiths lived in the capital, Kingston, for several years, traveling to London and New York.

 By 1893, Smith had moved to Brooklyn, where, at the age of 15, she enrolled at the Pratt Institute, which had been founded six years earlier.
 There she studied art under Arthur Wesley Dow, painter, print maker, photographer, and influential arts educator.
 Her mature drawing style shows clear traces of the visionary qualities of fin-de-siècle Symbolism and the Romanticism of the preceding Arts and Crafts movement.

 In 1896, while Smith was in art school, her mother died in Jamaica.
 Smith herself was ill on and off during these years and in the end left Pratt in 1897 without a degree.
 She became an illustrator; some of her first projects included The Illustrated Verses of William Butler Yeats, a book on actress Dame Ellen Terry by Bram Stoker, and two of her own books, Widdicombe Fair and Fair Vanity (a reference to Vanity Fair).

 In 1899 her father died, leaving Smith orphaned at the age of 21.
 She returned to England that year, continuing to work as an illustrator, and branching out into theatrical design for a miniature theatre.
 In London, she was taken under the wing of the Lyceum Theatre group led by Terry (who is said to have given her the nickname 'Pixie'), Henry Irving, and Bram Stoker and traveled with them around the country, working on costumes and stage design.